-- 2.19 The importance of efficient logistics is recognised by government.
-For example, the 2017 Industrial Strategy for Britain sets out a programme which includes several actions to improve supply chains and supports a focus on supply chains when planning infrastructure. - 2.20 The Department for Transport's Logistics Growth Review of 2011 identified five core areas in which government can play a significant part in helping to increasing the productivity of the UK logistics industry and strengthening its role in the UK economy.
+- The importance of efficient logistics is recognised by government.
+For example, the 2017 Industrial Strategy for Britain sets out a programme which includes several actions to improve supply chains and supports a focus on supply chains when planning infrastructure. - The Department for Transport's Logistics Growth Review of 2011 identified five core areas in which government can play a significant part in helping to increase the productivity of the UK logistics industry and strengthening its role in the UK economy.